cosmosgl/cosmos/CHARTER.md

 TSC members are expected to regularly participate in TSC activities.

 The TSC chairperson is elected by a simple majority vote of all TSC members.
 The chairperson serves until they resign or are replaced by a TSC vote.
+Any TSC member may call for a vote at any time, provided the proposal is made in writing and shared with the full TSC.
+Votes may be held in meetings or asynchronously using any communication tool commonly used by the TSC.

 ## **Section 4: Roles & Responsibilities**
 The roles and responsibilities of cosmos.gl's TSC are described in [GOVERNANCE.md](./GOVERNANCE.md).